Last Updated: October 2019

 Current Market Trends

-The U.A.E. market is totally dependent on imports for medical devices; while U.S. suppliers enjoy some advantages, including competitive prices, language, and exchange rate, European suppliers are aggressively gaining market share with their close proximity to the market and perceived better customer support.
+The UAE market is wholly dependent on imports for medical devices; while U.S. suppliers enjoy some advantages, including competitive prices, language, and exchange rate, European suppliers are aggressively gaining market share with their proximity to the market and perceived better customer support.

-The U.A.E. suffers from a shortage of trained medical personnel.
+The UAE suffers from a shortage of trained medical personnel.
 There are numerous hospital construction and renovation programs underway as a result of public and private investment.
 The Dubai Health Authority (DHA) has reported that the UAE needs an additional 8,000 hospital beds by 2025, therefore it is encouraging further private sector investment.
 Estimates suggest there is now a shortage of almost 2,000 hospital beds across the country, despite an increase of around 30% in the number of beds in recent years.
+Sub-sectors of medical devices such as hospital beds are scarce in the UAE.
+The UAE has the lowest hospital bed density (the number of hospital beds per 1,000 residents) in the Gulf Cooperation Council (GCC).
+The UAE also suffers from a shortage of medical personnel and medical training opportunities.
+The number of hospital beds was estimated at 12,903 at the end of 2017, equal to 1.4 per thousand population.
+There are numerous hospitals under construction and renovation programs underway as a result of public and private investment.
 A growing medical tourism sector is generating demand for modern facilities with state-of the-art medical equipment.
-Medical device production will continue to be low, and only limited to basic items such as various types of syringes, and IV sets will be locally produced.
+A growing medical tourism sector is generating demand for modern facilities with state-of the-art medical equipment.
+Medical device production will continue to be low and only limited to basic items, such as various types of syringes and IV sets.